grab/engineering-blog/_posts/2019-03-03-data-ingestion-transformation-product-insights.md

 We could ingest data in batches, in real time, or a combination of the two.
 When you ingest data in batches, you can import it at regularly scheduled intervals or when it reaches a certain size.
 This is very useful when processes run on a schedule, such as reports that run daily at a specific time.
 Typically, batched data is useful for offline analytics and data science.

 On the other hand, real-time ingestion has significant [business value](https://www.forbes.com/sites/forbestechcouncil/2017/08/08/the-value-of-real-time-data-analytics/#459fc6d61220), such as with [reactive systems](https://www.reactivemanifesto.org/).
-For example, when a customer provides feedback for a Grab superapp widget, we re-rank widgets based on that customer’s likes or dislikes.
+For example, when a consumer provides feedback for a Grab superapp widget, we re-rank widgets based on that consumer’s likes or dislikes.
 Note that when information is very time-sensitive, you must continuously monitor its data.

 This blog post describes how Grab built a scalable data ingestion system and how we went from prototyping with Spark Streaming to running a production-grade data processing cluster written in Golang.